PamacKR/Web-Apps/README.md

 - Option to Edit existing Web Apps
 - Website Catalog to give users some commonly used websites rather than manually typing it on their own
 - Figure out how to put this on the AUR if that will be helpful to people

+## Help

+- Need some help adding support for Firefox based or maybe even Non-Chromium based browsers
+- Pormpt and install packages on non-Arch distros rather than outputting a message